One of the main reasons why I became serious about learning a new language when I travel is that I hate standing there, smiling like an idiot.

-When I was in Zanzibar, my Airbnb got canceled at the last minute and I had to find a place to stay.
+When I was in Zanzibar, my Airbnb got canceled at the last minute and I had to find a place to stay (check out those Airbnb tips to know how to handle that).
 In many hotels and hostels, they were trying to rip me off.
 One of them actually made it official: he showed me the prices of their room written on a board that read "local price" and "tourist price"!
 As you might have guessed, the tourist price was way above the "locals" one.

 It's the same when you visit touristic areas or want to buy something.
 If you try to bargain in English, you're starting with a disadvantage.

 In China, I was glad I got a bunch of fruits for half the price that the vendor asked for in the first place.
 But my local friend told me that it was still way above what he was paying for...
 By the end of my stay, I was able to haggle in Chinese and the retailers were more inclined to settle for a smaller price.

 Meeting new people becomes a piece of cake